freedomofpress/securedrop/docs/network_firewall.md

 #### Disabling DHCP

 To disable DHCP, navigate to "Services → DHCP Server".
-Uncheck the box to "Enable DHCP servers on LAN interface", scroll down, and click the Save button.
+Uncheck the box to "Enable DHCP server on LAN interface", scroll down, and click the Save button.

 #### Assigning a static IP address to the Admin Workstation